FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 A Tiny Touch with Big Meaning

 From everyday bento lunches to formal kaiseki dinners, chopstick rests are subtle but meaningful elements of the Japanese dining table.
-And they offer a wonderful entry point into the rich world of Japanese handcrafted tableware.
+And they offer an excellent entry point into the rich world of Japanese handcrafted tableware.

 Shop our handcrafted chopsticks and chopstick rests collection!